These dates are distilled from 35 of years trial and error in my gardens, where my results have served to highlight best timings for best results.

 You can sow these seeds at different times and they will grow, but the outcomes will be different, such as lower yield, more pest and disease, perhaps a tendency to flower rather than leaf.
 Hence for example I do not recommend sowing salad rocket and mizuna in the spring because it’s their flowering season, although many gardeners do and are happy with the smaller yield and insect-damaged leaves, compared with healthier leaves and more weeks, even months of picking, from August sowings.

 Dates are based on the climate of Somerset in south west UK, USDA zone 8-9, last frost mid May and first frost mid October.
+They refer to sowing seeds, not planting plants.

-Best start date is Valentines Day
+Best start date is Valentines Day with light increasing at last

 Sow undercover broad beans, spinach, lettuce, peas for shoots, onion, salad onion, early brassicas (cabbage, calabrese, kohlrabi, cauliflower, turnips), radish, parsley, coriander, dill.
 With warmth aubergine, pepper, chilli – sow these by early March